 I applaud Greteman Group’s decision to commemorate the Air Capital’s history in this one-of-a-kind book.
 You will fall in love with the people who gave Wichita wings.

-– Teresa Day, Executive Director, Kansas Aviation Museum
+– Teresa Day, Former Executive Director, Kansas Aviation Museum

 You want this book on your desk, on your bookshelf, on your coffee table.
 Most of all, in your hands.

 – Dave Franson, President, Wichita Aero Club

 This isn’t just a book of facts.
 It’s a living account of a dynamic time that shaped a community, an industry and the way we travel.
 I’m proud of the role my parents played in making these things happen.

 – Mary Lynn Oliver, daughter of Walter and Olive Ann Beech and publisher of The Barnstormer and the Lady

 Telling Wichita’s aviation story stands out as a highlight of our agency’s 30-year history.
 When we were selected in 2007 to create an aviation display for the new terminal at Wichita’s municipal airport, we committed ourselves to doing it justice.
 And getting it right.

 Our first step: the creation of a powerhouse advisory board.
 We worked with area aircraft manufacturers, suppliers, historians and civic leaders.
 We sourced stories, double-checked facts and, more than once, served as arbiter for nuances in interpretations, memories and records.
 We fostered collaboration through an online forum, helping guarantee no unhappy post-production surprises.

 Today, the result of our labors can be seen in three-dimensional, monumental displays that populate the waiting area and concourses within the beautiful Wichita Dwight D. Eisenhower National Airport terminal, which opened May 2015.
 And now you can read it in this book.